Thomas Sanders (entertainer)

-Thomas Sanders (born April 24, 1989) is an American singer, actor, scriptwriter and internet personality made famous by Vine and YouTube.
+Thomas Sanders (born April 24, 1989) is an American singer, actor, voice actor, scriptwriter and internet personality made famous by Vine and YouTube.
 He is best known for his YouTube channel and Vine career, which lasted from April 2013 until the social media site was shut down by Twitter in 2017.
 After the shutdown of Vine, he continued releasing videos across various social media sites.
 Sanders creates long videos on YouTube, while simultaneously posting shorter videos in the style of Vine to Instagram, Tumblr, TikTok and Twitter.
 His work consists of comedy sketches, pranks, stories, singing and civil rights activism.